ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 Kamath, Atul, F., Sridhar M. Durbhakula, Trevor Pickering, Nathan L. Caferky, Trevor G. Murray, Michael A. Wind Jr., Stéphane Méthot*.
 Journal of Robotic Surgery.
 Published online: 28 October 2021.

-Key Takeaways: ROSA Hip is accurate and resulted in fewer outliers compared to conventional instruments
+Key Takeaway: ROSA Hip demonstrated more accurate acetabular cup positioning and resulted in fewer outliers compared to manual THA.

 For all parameters studied – including cup inclination and version, leg length discrepancy and cup placement compared to target – the robotic group had an improved accuracy and lower variance (fewer outliers) vs conventional instrumentation.